sitrox/workhorse/README.md

 ### Transaction callback

-By default, transactions are created using `ActiveRecord::Base.transaction { ...
+By default, transactions are created using `ActiveRecord::Base.transaction`.
-}`.
 You can customize this using the setting `config.tx_callback` in your `config/initializers/workhorse.rb` (see commented out section in the generated configuration file).